franciscofranco/FKMU_localisation/README.md

 ```

 Your name will be added into the app under "Contributors" so please write the name you want me to use on your pull request.
+I'll also give you a promo code if translate into your language or contribute enough.

 [Download Franco Kernel Manager & Updater](https://play.google.com/store/apps/details?id=com.franco.kernel)
 ### License